AlexPyatlin/Training-Projects/README.md

 # Course projects repository
-Here I’ve listed my training projects as a part of the Data Analytics course, provided by Yandex.
+Here I’ve listed my training projects as a part of the Data Analytics course provided by Yandex.

 ## Projects overview